 (Directed by Horace Jenkins, 1982, 104 min.)

-Crafted by an entirely African American cast and crew, this recently rediscovered classic is a racially charged love story set in Natchitoches Parish, a “free community of color” in Louisiana.
+Crafted by an entirely Black cast and crew, this recently rediscovered masterwork by Horace B. Jenkins is a racially charged love story set in rural Louisiana.
+The director’s son, Sacha Jenkins, joined Bun B for an online discussion on July 28.
+Streaming through August 30

 • Chisholm ’72: Unbought and Unbossed